zgbl/CalAssist/README.md

 The LLM is responsible for understanding the user's conversational request and extracting a structured scheduling action.
 Booking creation, cancellation, rescheduling, and API error handling remain deterministic backend logic.

 `LLM_PROVIDER=rule_based` exists only as a deterministic test mode.
 It is not the intended production or submission configuration.
 In `LLM_PROVIDER=openai` or `LLM_PROVIDER=openrouter` mode, LLM extraction failures return an error instead of silently falling back to rule-based parsing.

+The assistant also keeps a short in-memory conversation history per `conversation_id`, so follow-up messages like an attendee email can complete a booking request from the previous turn.

 Successful chat responses include an `extractor` field.
 For the submitted configuration, it should be: